 [HVQ] With respect to DMF, the consultant they used who helped with architecture and implementation was Frank Westervelt.
 Westervelt's consulting business was called, I think, Set-Theoretic Data Services.
 DMF was developed in the same time frame that Ed Codd's team was working on System R at IBM.
 Although Westervelt had left UofM for a position as head of Wayne State's computer center in 1971, if one didn't influence the other.
 How much was one-way versus bidirectional, I have no idea.
 Nonetheless, DMF was a significant piece of software, and in another universe, could have been a product in its own right to rival INGRES and Oracle early on.

 CRIS - Corporate Recall Information System (native mmap files)

-[Brian Henk] Dealers and customers called in, to verify VIN was in a recall program.
+[Brian Henk] Dealers and customers called in, to verify that a Vehicle Identification Number (VIN) was in a recall program.
 Used double word to encode/hash VIN, used 1000s of native Multics memory mapped files.
-Supported 10,000+ calls / day at peek.
+Supported 10,000+ calls / day at peak.

 CERS - Corporate Energy Reporting System (MRDS)

 [Brian Henk] Supported GM Energy groups at all GM locations for US government Dept of Energy reporting requirements.

 [Brian Henk] Loaded a MRDS DB with all production volumes and matched to targeted volumes.

 [Brian Henk] Maintained GM's capital appropriations in 300+ MRDS databases logically organized into the corporate hierarchy.